pirate/django-http2-middleware/README.md

 **A note about HTTP2 server-push:**
 As an optional bonus, when preload headers are sent early and `HTTP2_SERVER_PUSH = True` in settings.py, upstream servers like Nginx or Cloudflare HTTP2 will usually finish server pushing all the page resources not only before the browser requests them, but even before the view is finished executing, providing a 100ms+ headstart to static file loading in some cases.
 When enabled it's very cool to look at the network waterfall visualization and see your page's statcifiles finish loading together, a full 50ms before the HTML is even returned from Django!

+While modern and shiny, this wont necessarily make your site faster.
+In fact, it can often make sites slower because later requests have the resources cached anyway, pushing uneeded resources on every request only wastes network bandwidth and hogs IO in some cases.
+Use the recommended settings below, or toggle the options while testing your project to see if server push provides real-world speed gains.

 HTTP2 server-push will become the optimal method of page delivery for both latency and bandwidth once cache-digests are released.
-Until then, it remains a novel toy that isn't recommended in most cases, but is fun to play with if you like deploying the most cutting edge tech you can.
-Read more about HTTP2 and server push here:
+Read these articles the linked resources within them to learn more about HTTP2, server push, and why cache digest support is important to make it all worth it:

  - https://http2.github.io/faq/#whats-the-benefit-of-server-push
  - https://calendar.perfplanet.com/2016/cache-digests-http2-server-push/
  - https://httpwg.org/http-extensions/cache-digest.html#introduction

 This library is still useful without server push enabled though, as it's primary function is to collect statifiles and send them as `<Link>` preload headers in parallel *before the Django views finish executing*, which can provide a 100ms+ headstart for the browser to start loading page content in many cases.
 The optimal recommended settings for maximum speed gain (as of 2019/07) are to send preload headers, cache them and send them in advance, but don't enable `HTTP2_SERVER_PUSH` until cache-digest functionality is released in most browsers:

+**Recommended settings:**

 ```python
 HTTP2_PRELOAD_HEADERS = True